Bolton-by-Bowland: History

 In medieval times, it was known as Bolton-in-Bowland, reflecting the shifting boundaries of the ancient Forest of Bowland on whose south east flank the village sits.
 The manor of Bolton-by-Bowland, however, was not included within the Lordship of Bowland, being a part of the Percy family fee from earliest times.

 It is thought that there has been a church on the site of St Peter and St Paul's Church since around 1190.

 The village is on Skirden Beck, near its confluence with the River Ribble.
 The village has a car park, toilet facilities and a tourist information centre, is the starting point for many of the area's walks.

 Governance

 Bolton-by-Bowland was an ancient parish, part of the Western Division of Staincliffe Wapentake.
 It became a civil parish, probably in the middle of the 19th century, becoming part of Bowland Rural District when it was formed in 1894.
 In 1938 an 361 acre area toward the northern end of the parish, that had formed a detached part of Tosside, was transferred to Bolton-by-Bowland.
 In 1974 the civil parish was transferred from the West Riding of Yorkshire to the Ribble Valley district of Lancashire.

 Bolton-by-Bowland shares a parish council with two other parishes, Sawley and Gisburn Forest.
 Along with Bowland Forest Low, Slaidburn, Newton-in-Bowland, and Easington, the parish forms the Bowland, Newton and Slaidburn ward of Ribble Valley Borough Council.

-Pubs

-The village also has two pubs, the first, the Coach and Horses is situated in the middle of the village, and is the centre of village life.
-The second, The Copy Nook, is a bar and restaurant and is situated a short distance from the centre of the village.